 Some areas just can’t be spot-reduced with sweat, which is why many people turn to non-invasive body contouring treatments such as CoolSculpting®.
 According to Dr. Ellen Marmur, “CoolSculpting [works best] for people who live active lifestyles and are looking to target certain areas of the body that are resistant to exercise and healthy eating habits.”
 When used on FDA-cleared areas (including the abdomen and love handles), CoolSculpting can reduce fat up to 20-25%.

 [Editor’s note: The CoolSculpting treatment is a non-invasive fat freezing treatment that effectively reduces fat in certain self-proclaimed “problem spots” in the submental and submandibular areas, thigh, abdomen, and flank, along with bra fat, back fat, and underneath the buttocks (you know, those bulges that just won’t go away, regardless of how much you sweat it out on the treadmill).
 While it isn’t a weight loss solution, fat freezing can reduce pouches of fat.
-As with any procedure, there are risks and side effects, so talk to your doctor to see if it’s right for you.]
+As with any procedure, there are risks and side effects, so talk to a licensed provider to see if it’s right for you.]

 The treatment works by applying extreme cold on the area via an applicator.
 Over the course of treatment, this coldness freezes the fat cells to death.
 CoolSculpting treatments can last anywhere from 35 minutes to an hour, depending on the patient and treatment area, notes Marmur.
 Generally, patients undergo one or more sessions, and results can start to be seen in as little as three weeks.
 That said, most people will have to wait two months or more for the full effect, though their bodies will continue to flush out treated fat cells for up to four to six months.